LEDCoyote/LEDCoyote.github.io/index.md

 ---

 # LEDCoyote Internet Place
 Greetings from Charlie!
-Short thoughts, reactions, and noodling are included in my blog, while more developed and longer pieces are under essays.
+Short thoughts, reactions, and noodling in the blog<!--, while more developed and longer pieces are under essays-->.

 ## Contents